Zoe Bradford

 (Co-Founder, Artistic Director, Producer)

-Jordie has well over 200 directing credits and countless student projects and workshops since 1978, and has been honored by The New England Theatre Conference five times for her work as a co-director.
-Along with Zoe Bradford, she has co-authored over six original theatrical works and adaptations, including A Christmas Carol, It’s a Wonderful Life, Rascals, and the Moss Hart award-winning Gloryland the America Show.
-She has been recognized for arts education partnering by the city of Quincy and was honored for her theatrical work in 1987 by the state of Indiana.
+In 1978, at the request of Weymouth students, she and Zoe formed The Company Theatre (TCT), and her lifelong dream of providing education and entertainment through the performing arts came to life.
+Jordie has over 200 directing credits and countless student projects and workshops, and was honored by The New England Theatre Conference five times.
+Along with Zoe Bradford, she co-authored over six original theatrical works and adaptations, including A Christmas Carol, It’s a Wonderful Life, Rascals, and the Moss Hart award-winning Gloryland the America Show.
+She was recognized for arts education by the city of Quincy and was honored for her theatrical work in 1987 by the state of Indiana.

 Sally Ashton Forrest